Privacy Statement

 In particular, we use:

-10. Social media
+12. Social media

 We are present on social media platforms and other online platforms in order to be able to communicate with interested persons and to inform them about our activities and operations.
-In connection with such platforms
+In connection with such platforms personal data may also be processed outside Switzerland and the European Economic Area (EEA).

 The General Terms and Conditions (GTC) and Terms of Use as well as data protection declarations and other provisions of the individual operators of such platforms also apply in each case.
 These provisions inform in particular about the rights of data subjects directly vis-à-vis the respective platform, which includes, for example, the right to information.